ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes

+## Oct 25 2024
+- Continuing discussion from last time on the basics of lambeq's formulation of language.

 ## Oct 21 2024
 - Response to Gus Han Powell:
 	- Why is this called "quantum" NLP when we don't use quantum computing?